(See also Overview of the Anus and Rectum.)

 For bleeding internal hemorrhoids, a doctor can inject a substance that causes scar tissue to form and destroy the hemorrhoids.
 This procedure is called injection sclerotherapy.

 Large internal hemorrhoids and those that do not respond to injection sclerotherapy can be tied off with rubber bands (a procedure called rubber band ligation).
 The band causes the hemorrhoid to wither and drop off painlessly.
-One hemorrhoid is treated about every 2 weeks.
+One hemorrhoid is treated about every 2 to 3 weeks.

-Other methods to destroy internal hemorrhoids are being tried).
+Other methods to destroy internal hemorrhoids are being tried.
 Using an infrared light (infrared photocoagulation) appears to be effective.
 Treatments using lasers, freezing probes, or an electrical current (electrocoagulation) are unproved.
 Rubber band ligation is still the standard treatment.

 Banding a Hemorrhoid